dbos-inc/dbos-docs/docs/python/examples/chatbot.md

 ## Setting Up LangChain

 Next, let's set up Langchain.
-We'll use Langchain to answer each chat message using OpenAI's `gpt-3.5-turbo`.
+We'll use Langchain to answer each chat message using OpenAI's `gpt-3.5-turbo` model.
 We'll configure LangChain to store message history in Postgres so it persists across app restarts.

 For fun, let's also instruct our chatbot to talk like a pirate.